leonswl/dblp-sax-parser/README.md

 dblp = dp()
 ```

-You can also DBLP_Parser to download the dblp data assets from the dblp website
+You can also DBLP_Parser to download the dblp data assets from the dblp website.
+However, note that it might be faster to just head to the dblp site to download the file contents directly.
 ```
 # download latest data sets from dblp website
 dblp.download_latest_dump()